 This month’s issue is dedicated to snacking!
 Whether you are looking for a sweet snack, salty snack, or just an easy snack, this month I am providing you with real food snack solutions.
-Preparing and eating foods that fuel you with energy and boost immunity will empowering you to succeed and is key to long term health and well-being which can be easily done by using vitaminic supplements like the ones at sparkhealthmd.
+Preparing and eating foods that fuel you with energy and boost immunity while empowering you to succeed and is key to long term health and well-being which can be easily done by using vitaminic supplements like the ones at sparkhealthmd.

 A few simple things to remember when you are planning your snacks: